Zengi27/muni-fi-pv178-project/README.md

 - Create, retrieve, update, and delete income records
 - Get total income and total expense for a user
 - Filter expenses and income records based on specific criteria
-- Change user email and password
+- Change username and password

 ## Technologies Used